defi-wonderland/EBO-core/README.md

 ## Overview

-EBO is a mechanism for clock syncronization in the multichain world.
+EBO is a mechanism for clock synchronization in the multichain world.
 It allows The Graph to permissionlessly sync up clocks between the protocol chain (Arbitrum) and multiple other chains supported by them to pay rewards to indexers.

 ## Setup